Professor-DanO/Linux-CUDA-Lllama.cpp-guide/README.md

 # Creating the new disk partition for Linux

-Next, you will need to create a new partition on your existing boot (C:) drive.
+Create a new partition on your existing boot (C:) drive.
 This is done by 'shrinking' the existing C: drive.

 A good size to start is 60-80GB for the Linux disk.
 However, if you plan to store LLM model files on the Linux partition, you should consider making it 250 - 500 GB if possible.
 This guide will also show how to access model files on other hard disks in the PC.

-Running the Disk Management program (type diskmgmt into the Windows search box):
+### Running the Disk Management program (type diskmgmt into the Windows search box):

 <img width="386" height="351" alt="1-diskmgmt" src="https://github.com/user-attachments/assets/e8afd4fc-5acc-40aa-bfb7-73e5ca0d501b" />